 - a.
 Government Securities used as collateral require 102 percent of market value to the face amount of the deposit - b.
-Promissory Notes secured by first trust deeds used as collateral require 150 percent of market value to the face amount of the deposit - c.
-Irrevocable Letters of Credit issued by the Federal Home Loan Bank of San Francisco require 105 percent of market value to the face amount of the deposit
+Promissory Notes secured by first trust deeds used as collateral require 150 percent of market value to the face amount of the deposit - Irrevocable Letters of Credit issued by the Federal Home Loan Bank of San Francisco require 105 percent of market value to the face amount of the deposit

-2. Repurchase and Reverse Repurchase Agreements
+2. Repurchase Agreements